Provisions of the Federal Work-Study Program

 - Student agrees not to begin working until the Work Study Authorization form is completed, and returned to the Financial Aid office for final processing.
 After which, the Supervisor will be notified of the date student can begin his/her work study assignment.

-- In order for a student to retain his/her Work-Study award, students must work a minimum of 10 hours per week, but no more than 20 hours per week.
+- In order for a student to retain his/her Work-Study position, students must work a minimum of 10 hours per week, but no more than 20 hours per week.
 Students may not work during their scheduled class hours.

 - The student understands that Federal Work-Study is a job and agrees to perform all work requested by the Supervisor.
 Student agrees to notify the Supervisor if unable to report to work for any reason.

 - Student and Supervisor agree that if Work-Study hours are exceeded during the semester, he/she will not be paid for exceeded hours by the Federal Work-Study program.
+The Supervisor understands if a student works hours and earnings exceed the annual maximum federal work study award, the overage will by paid through their departmental budget.

 - The Student understands that only ONE job, which is paid on an hourly wage basis by the university, is allowed on campus.